|

 Dan,

-friend Marc Fellman in NB and he gave me some more info on the Reflex unit.
+to my old friend Marc Fellman in NB and he gave me some more info on the

 First he said in all his years working with coin machines and bingos he has